-- At the screening point, take your plastic bag out of your carry-on and place it in one of the bins provided.
+- At the screening point, take your plastic bag out of your carry-on and place it in a bin.

-- Any containers over 100 ml or 100 g (3.4 oz) can be placed in your checked baggage as long as they are not prohibited items
+- Any containers over 100 ml/100 g (3.4 oz) can be placed in your checked baggage as long as they are not prohibited items.

 Did you know?